tofugu/wanikani-policies/policies/terms-of-service.md

 ### G. API Terms

-**Short version:** *You agree to these Terms of Service, plus this Section G, when using any of WaniKani's APIs (Application Provider Interface), including use of the API through a third party product that accesses WaniKani.*
+**Short version:** *You agree to these Terms of Service, plus this Section G, when using any of WaniKani’s APIs (Application Provider Interface), including use of the API through a third party product that accesses WaniKani.*

 No Abuse or Overuse of the API

-Abuse or excessively frequent requests to WaniKani via the API may result in the temporary or permanent suspension of your account's access to the API.
+Abuse or excessively frequent requests to WaniKani via the API may result in the temporary or permanent suspension of your account’s access to the API.
 Tofugu, in our sole discretion, will determine abuse or excessive usage of the API.
 We will make a reasonable attempt to warn you via email prior to suspension.

-You may not share API tokens to exceed WaniKani's rate limitations.
+You may not share API tokens to exceed WaniKani’s rate limitations.

-You may not use the API to download data or Content from WaniKani for spamming purposes, including for the purposes of selling WaniKani users' personal information, such as to recruiters, headhunters, and job boards.
+You may not use the API to download data or Content from WaniKani for spamming purposes, including for the purposes of selling WaniKani users’ personal information, such as to recruiters, headhunters, and job boards.

 All use of the WaniKani API is subject to these Terms of Service and the [WaniKani Privacy Policy](https://www.wanikani.com/privacy).

-Tofugu may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of Tofugu's Service.
+Tofugu may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of Tofugu’s Service.

 ### H. Advertising on WaniKani